-Culpeper was certainly doing the public a favour by making available from the best English herbal a knowledge of medicinal plants cheap to buy or able to be freely gathered in fields and hedgerows at a cost of only three pence, as advertised on the small quarto's title-page, equivalent by one calculation to a price of only £2.05 today.
+Culpeper was certainly doing the public a favour by making available from the best English herbal a knowledge of medicinal plants cheap to buy or able to be freely gathered in fields and hedgerows at a cost of only three pence, as advertised on the small quarto's title page, equivalent by one calculation to a price of only £2.05 today.
 This was achieved by omitting illustrations of the plants.
-Moreover, herbs such as angelica, bay, saffron, hemp, nettles and blessed thistle had no written descriptions either, because the author knew they were familiar sights in gardens and fields - nettles, joked Culpeper, needed none since they "may be found by feeling in the darkest night" - although it may surprise us today to note that dandelion and foxglove required delineation.
-Conversely the inclusion of a costly engraved portrait of Culpeper for the frontispiece, probably insisted upon by the author, was a necessary device to promote the Culpeper image and brand identity and it complemented the use of typography and page-layout to create authoritative claims to the validity of the medical information the book contained.
+Moreover, herbs such as angelica, bay, saffron, hemp, nettles, and blessed thistle had no written descriptions either, because the author knew they were familiar sights in gardens and fields - nettles, joked Culpeper, needed none since they 'may be found by feeling in the darkest night' - although it may surprise us today to note that dandelion and foxglove required delineation.
+Conversely, the inclusion of a costly engraved portrait of Culpeper for the frontispiece, probably insisted upon by the author, was a necessary device to promote the Culpeper image and brand identity, and it complemented the use of typography and page-layout to create authoritative claims to the validity of the medical information the book contained.

-By contrast, the cost of Parkinson's herbal was very large.
+By contrast, the cost of Parkinson's herbal was very high.
 The translator of Dioscorides, John Goodyer, paid in 1640 thirty-six shillings for a copy, plus three shillings for the binding, which is equivalent to £355.50 today, more than 175 times as much.
-18 Another comparison is provided by documentation of the estate of John Webster (1611-82), whose library contained the 1640 folio valued at £2 15s and a 1681 edition of the English Physitian Enlarged worth 2s, more than twenty-seven times cheaper.
-19 Compared to other vernacular medical books published at the time for the lay reader, it was just a half or a quarter of the cost of those and closer to the price of a common almanac.
-20 Thus, Charles Webster identified Culpeper as the prime example of the ideological commitment to the vernacular of the post-Civil War period and three pence bought "the systematic exposition of the medical properties of freely available local plants [which] was regarded as the most rational basis for empirical
+Another comparison is provided by documentation of the estate of John Webster (1611-82), whose library contained the 1640 folio valued at £2 15s and a 1681 edition of the English Physitian Enlarged worth 2s, more than twenty-seven times cheaper.
+Compared to other vernacular medical books published at the time for the lay reader, it was just a half or a quarter of the cost of those and closer to the price of a common almanac.
+Thus, Charles Webster identified Culpeper as the prime example of the ideological commitment to the vernacular of the post-Civil War period and three pence bought the systematic exposition of the medical properties of freely available local plants [which] was regarded as the most rational basis for empirical medicine.
+Roy Porter noted that from its first release, Culpeper's herbal began to assume exemplary status as a household name evincing the vitality of, and demand for, 'a type of medicine that won a measure of approval from the faculty while simultaneously gaining the custom of an avid book-buying public.